albertvisser/scripts/readme.rst

 Also in this directory are starters for my own applications that are no more than symlinks to the actual starter in the application dir; as well as short scripts that pass specific arguments to such a symlink.
-These are not included in the repo.
+These are not included in the repo, but I mention them here to show the type of starter files I use.

+**.gitignore**
 **.hgignore**

-    indicates which non-tracked files mercurial is to ignore
+    indicates which non-tracked files mercurial / git is to ignore

-**2panefm**

-    start Double Commander in workspace 2

 **arcstuff.conf.example**